 Missouri Valley College is an Equal Opportunity Employer.
-The College complies with the Civil Rights Act of 1964, as amended, and other legislation that prohibits discrimination in employment and access to educational programs because of race, sex, age, or physical handicap.
+The College complies with the Civil Rights Act of 1964, as amended, Title IX of the Education Amendments of 1972, and other legislation that prohibits discrimination in employment and access to educational programs because of race, sex, age, or physical handicap.

-Missouri Valley College is committed to a policy of non-discrimination.
+Missouri Valley College is committed to a policy of nondiscrimination.
 The College is dedicated to providing a positive, discrimination-free educational and work environment.
 Any kind of discrimination, harassment or intimidation (i.e., race, age, sex, creed, ethnic origin or disability) is unacceptable conduct and will not be tolerated.
 For the purpose of this policy, discrimination, harassment, and intimidation are defined as any attempt on the part of individuals, groups, and recognized campus organizations to deny any individual or group those rights, freedoms, or opportunities available to all members of the College community.